-Check out these links for San Francisco, the West Coast’s most charming and beautiful city.
+Check out these links that connect you to the latest tourist information for San Francisco, the West Coast’s most charming and beautiful city.
 Find out about local events, tours, flights, weather conditions, medical facilities, transportation options, and much more.
 If there is any additional information you think we should add, let us know via the COMMENT form at the bottom of the page.

 Local’s Note: Mark Twain is frequently, though erroneously, credited with the line, “The coldest winter I ever spent was a summer in San Francisco.”
 Regardless of who actually said it, it’s true.
 San Francisco is generally cold, windy, and overcast for much of July and all of August, so bring appropriate clothing.
 Around 3pm every afternoon, the wind kicks up.
 Soon after, a wall of fog rolls in off the Pacific and blots out whatever sunshine tourists had been enjoying.
 It’s not a subtle change: the day can go from warm sunshine to chilly fog in less than 15 minutes.
 So even if it’s sunny and warm when you arrive in the morning, bring warm clothes.
 And take your Golden Gate Bridge, Alcatraz, and San Francisco Bay photos early in the day; you won’t be able to see anything after the fog settles in.